tier2tickets/Knowledge-Base/content/integration/tier2forms.rst

 How we protect the data.
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Personal data shall be subject to additional safeguards to ensure this data is processed securely.
-For example, we work hard to ensure data is encrypted when in transit and storage, and access to this data will be strictly limited to a minimum number of individuals and subject to confidentiality commitments.

-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Policy.
-Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to any of our websites; any transmission is at your own risk.
-Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
+For example, we ensure data is encrypted when in transit and storage inside of our platform.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted via third parties; any transmission is at your own risk.
+Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.
 When possible, encryption is used, both in transit and storage.
-Access controls within the organisation limit who may access information.
+Access controls within the organization limit who may access information.